-- ii.
-Disciplinary action as described in Harrisburg University's Student Handbook which may include suspension, dismissal, or expulsion from the University. - iii.
-Disciplinary procedures outlined in Harrisburg University's Faculty Handbook or any other documents outlining conduct for faculty, staff, administration, or student employees which may include termination of employment or other disciplinary action. - iv.
-Civil or criminal prosecution under federal and/or state law.
-Noncompliance with certain provisions of this policy may incur penalties under such laws which may include fines, orders of restitution, and imprisonment. - v.
-Re-instatement of computer privileges shall be examined on a case-by-case basis.
+- 1. Suspension or revocation of the user's computer account and/or suspension or revocation of access to the University's IT resources. - 2.
+Disciplinary action as described in Harrisburg University's Student Handbook which may include suspension, dismissal, or expulsion from the University. - Disciplinary procedures outlined in Harrisburg University's Faculty Handbook or any other documents outlining conduct for faculty, staff, administration, or student employees which may include termination of employment or other disciplinary action. - Civil or criminal prosecution under federal and/or state law.
+Noncompliance with certain provisions of this policy may incur penalties under such laws which may include fines, orders of restitution, and imprisonment. - 5.
+Re-instatement of computer privileges shall be examined on a case-by-case basis. - 2 While Harrisburg University recognizes the importance of (and makes every attempt to achieve) privacy, the University cannot promise privacy of information stored on, or sent through, university-owned systems or resources except for certain information pertaining to student records, research, or other proprietary or patentable materials.